 - Being lethargic or “on the nod”

 You may notice some more obvious signs, like changes in your loved one’s behavior.
-You can watch out for some of these things:
+You can look out for some of these things:

-- A marked difference in attitudes or usual personality
+- A marked difference in attitude or usual personality

 - Avoiding friends and family